Gavinduachintha/Gavinduachintha/README.md

 - 👋 Hi, I’m @Gavinduachintha
 - 👀 I’m interested in ...
-Data Science/Programming/Gaming and cryptocurrency
+Data Science/Programming/Gaming
-- 🌱 I’m currently learning ... i'm leaning to advaced level examination in this year
+- 🌱 I’m currently learning ...
+C/C++/ Python
-- 💞️ I’m looking to collaborate on ...Cryptocurrency and especially in Data science
+- 💞️ I’m looking to collaborate on ...Programming and especially in Data science
 - 📫 How to reach me ...contact me on agavindu123@gmail.com

 <!---